ICARDA Turkey Country Office established in 1990

 - Sustainable development of small-scale farmers of the Taurus Mountains: In collaboration with the Cukurova University, ICARDA implemented a collaborative research and development project that examined the existing farming systems and developed new and improved technologies through on-farm experimentation to fit new approaches into the local systems of the Taurus Mountains.

-- Water management research in Central Anatolia: In collaboration with Turkish scientists on the potential role of supplemental irrigation in improving wheat yields.
+- Water management research in Central Anatolia: Collaborating with Turkish scientists on the potential role of supplemental irrigation in improving wheat yields.

 - Seed system development: Developing effective seed systems and training Turkish scientists on these systems.